yale-cpsc-419-sp24/Yale-Marketplace/README.md

 Toggle CAS authentication: to turn off CAS please alter the route: @app.route('/llogin/', methods=['GET', 'POST']) on line 287 (will be the first route labeled either login or llogin) to say login instead of llogin.
 When this line shows llogin CAS is default and when this line says login CAS is not default.

-Whith any issues, feel free to reach out to me at isaac.mendelsohn@yale.edu.

-THANK YOU SO MUCH FOR A GREAT SEMESTER!!!